-22 In the context of a real-estate-related business combination, what are the typical representations and covenants made by a seller regarding existing and new leases?
+24 In the context of a real estate business combination, what are the typical representations and covenants made by a seller regarding existing and new leases?

-Common lease-related representations and warranties include those relating to whether there are any defaults under leases in place, any outstanding amounts owed to tenants under the leases and whether the leases contain any right for the tenant to purchase an individual property.
+Common lease-related R&Ws include those relating to whether there are any defaults under leases in place, any outstanding amounts owed to tenants under the leases and whether the leases contain any right for the tenant to purchase an individual property.
 Typically, there will be a covenant in the purchase agreement preventing the target from entering into any new lease or leases above certain thresholds between signing and closing and restrictions on terminating existing leases.